sushantvema/sushantvema.github.io/content/notes/hist7b_week4.md

 Two part writing prompt: 1) Explain the American experience during World War I.  2) Identify and explain three ways that American society changed as a result of its involvement in World War I.  You may choose to focus on changes that came during the war and/or after the war ended.

 ### Notes with Timestamps
+- 1913: 8000 women march on Pennsylvania avenue to protest for the right to vote.
+- Mixed reactions from the crowd.
+Movement had millions of supporters on 1913s.
+- 65 years before in Seneca Falls, New York.
+Although it was a progressive town, women were extremely restricted by law and custom.
+- One state upheld the right of the husband to beat his wife, suggesting that otherwise the harmony of the home would be disrupted.
+- Elizabeth Stanton.
+Highly educated and wife of a radical abolitionist.
+2 day exposition in the Methodist Chapel.
+- Some of the most troubling issues to women: divorce, property rights, right to vote.
+They chose to petition for the right to vote first.
+- Voting was such a quintessentially male act in 1848.
+- Abolitionist Frederick Douglass rose in support: This cause it not exclusively a woman cause.
+- "And when men and women think, the first step of progress is taken". - 7:43.
+- After one of these assemblies, Scranton met Susan B. Anthony.
+"When she first saw that stately young Quaker woman, she knew she would shake the foundations of society together." - 8:50
+- "If a girl marries into poverty, she becomes a dull.
+If she marries into wealth she beomes a doll." - Susan B. Anthony, 9:20.
+-